Nadamat

 Nadamat (ندامت) is a Pakistani television series aired on Hum TV during 2012.
 It is directed by Dilawar Malik and written by K Rehman.
 It shows the struggle of a woman after she gets married, and how she sacrifices and pushes through obstacles to keep her marriage going.
-At the end, she does that achieve that, but at a cost.
+At the end, she does achieve that, but at a cost.

-Plot
+Synopsis

-Nadamat is the narrative of essentially every family of our society.
 The plot mirrors the hard disposition of individuals and the obliteration that it causes.

 The everyday routine of Dr. Tania transforms her into an experiencing hellfire inferable from her father, Nawab Shuja ud Din's one mix-up.
 As she goes out and goes to live with her better half, Sohail, she is stood up to by considerably more obstacles.
 Her dull past follows her like a shadow in her present for her husband treats her with doubt and contempt constantly.
 Other significant characters of the story are the couple pair Nasir and Kiran, and Nasir's sibling, Taifor.
 What disarray will Taifor, who has lived abroad, bring into his sibling and sister-in-law's lives?
 What sort of difficulties will Tania's past make for her?
 How can she handle her present?